Build process¶

-Once a project has been imported and a build is triggered, Read the Docs executes specific pre-defined jobs to build the project’s documentation and update the hosted content.
-This page explains in detail what happens behind the scenes, and an overview of how you can change this process.
+Once a project has been added and a build is triggered, Read the Docs executes a set of pre-defined jobs to build and upload documentation.
+This page explains in detail what happens behind the scenes, and includes an overview of how you can change this process.

-Understanding how your content is built helps with debugging the problems that may appear in the process.
-It also allows you customize the steps of the build process.
+Understanding how your content is built helps with debugging any problems you might hit.
+It also gives you the knowledge to customize the build process.

 Note

-All the steps are run inside a Docker container with the image the project defines in build.os.
+All the steps are run inside a Docker container, using the image defined in build.os.
+The build has access to all pre-defined environment variables and custom environment variables.

-Installs operating system & system-level dependencies.
-This includes specific version of languages (e.g. Python, Node.js, Go, Rust) and also
+Installs operating system and runtime dependencies.
+This includes specific versions of a language (e.g. Python, Node.js, Go, Rust) and also

 apt